popos123/Logitech-G29-Motherboard-Replacement/README.md

 - couple wires :)

 Simple:
+(if you are using STM32 prefer to uplada a code via ST Link using ST Link Utility)
 1. Upload the hex from the my repository to the one board controlling - EMC software.
 2. Upload the hex from this repository to the my emulator board - G29emu